Couchbase-Ecosystem/VSCode-Couchbase/README.md

 This extension requires OpenSSL to be installed on your system in order to install successfully.

 For Windows:
-- Download the version version 1.1.x of OpenSSL from https://slproweb.com/products/Win32OpenSSL.html and follow the installation instructions.
+- Download the version 1.1.x of OpenSSL from https://slproweb.com/products/Win32OpenSSL.html and follow the installation instructions.

 For Debian or Ubuntu-based distros::
 - Run `sudo apt-get install openssl`